 The classic drip coffee maker is perhaps the most common method used in households.
 It’s simple, efficient, and produces a consistent cup of coffee.
 All you need to do is add ground coffee to a filter, pour water into the machine, and let it do the rest.

-Now I’m going to be teaching you a quick recipe on how to make your favorite coffee at home with this drip coffee maker.
+Now, I’m going to teach you a quick recipe on how to make your favorite coffee at home with this drip coffee maker.
 So let’s begin.
-So what is a drip coffee maker?
-Drip coffee is a brewing method where hot water drips on to a bed of coffee grounds and then it filters down into the cup or a pot.
-First, I’m going to be demonstrating how you can actually use this drip coffee maker.
+What is a drip coffee maker?
+Drip coffee is a brewing method where hot water drips onto a bed of coffee grounds and then filters down into the cup or pot.
+First, I’m going to demonstrate how you can actually use this drip coffee maker.

 For this recipe, you will need your favorite coffee mug.
 I’m using medium roast coffee and about a cup of milk.
-The product comes with cup measurements on the pot which helps you add water with the right measurement in.
+The product comes with cup measurements on the pot, which helps you add the right amount of water.
 So first, I’m going to pour the water into the container.
-Ideally, you should use water which is at room temperature and then the next step is to add the coffee powder in.
+Ideally, you should use water at room temperature, and then the next step is to add the coffee grounds.

-So depending on how dark and rich you want your coffee, you can add the powder in.
-I’m going to be using a 2 to 2 coffees with water ratio which will make about 2 cups of coffee.
-Now, I’ve added my coffee into the filter and you’ll see within 2 minutes the decoction will start dripping.
+Depending on how dark and rich you want your coffee, you can adjust the amount of coffee.
+I’m going to use a 2:2 ratio of coffee to water, which will make about two cups of coffee.
+Now, I’ve added my coffee to the filter, and within two minutes, the decoction will start dripping.
 As you can see here, the coffee is dropping steadily.
 I wish you could smell the aroma right now.

 It’s delicious.
-I cannot wait.
+I can’t wait!
 And the decoction is done.
-Now, for those of you who like the coffee black, this is where you stop your process.
+Now, for those of you who like black coffee, this is where you stop the process.
 Just pour yourself a steaming hot cup of coffee.

-A lot of people do not like their coffee bitter.
+A lot of people don’t like their coffee bitter.
 What you can do is add your cup of milk to it.
-If you want sugar, you can add sugar as well or else this is where you stop your process.
-I hope you really liked
+If you want sugar, you can add that as well.
+Otherwise, this is where you stop.
+I hope you really liked it.

 Pro Tip: Use freshly ground coffee beans and filtered water to elevate the quality of your drip coffee.
 Also, pay attention to the coffee-to-water ratio, as this will significantly impact the strength of your brew.